brian-geoghegan/react-demo/README.md

 Redux, Context or caching service to store data between route changes

 Linter - should have done this earlier - git push failure when lint fails.
+Edit - This is done -> shoulda definitely done it earlier

 unit testing - normally 90% min unit testing and use git pre-commit to fail git pushes